The Humans (comic)

 The Humans is an ongoing American comic book series from Image Comics created by writer Keenan Marshall Keller (Galactic Breakdown) and artist Tom Neely (All Crime Comics, Henry & Glenn Forever, Popeye).

 Plot

-The series focuses on the Humans outlaw biker gang based in an alternate 1970s Bakersfield, California, described as "a high-octane, no-holds-barred, ape-biker-gang chopper cruise back into '70s exploitation genre bliss," where the dominant species are anthropomorphic apes, and humans (called "Skins") are used as pets or slaves, similar and Spiritual Successor to Planet of the Apes.
+The series focuses on the Humans, an outlaw biker gang based in an alternate 1970s Bakersfield, California, in an alternate universe where the dominant species are anthropomorphic apes, and humans (called "Skins") are used as pets or slaves, similar and Spiritual Successor to Planet of the Apes.

 Humans For Life (Issues #0-4)

 The Bakersfield charter of the Humans MC consists of brothers Bobby and Johnny Moore, Marra, Karns, Crispin, Mojo, Doc, Nada, and Bricks.

 As the Humans MC gathers to bury Mojo, a rival club called the Skabbs shows up and a fight ensues.
 The Humans finish the rumble, with Bobby defeating the Skabbs' president by punching his head through Mojo's headstone.
 Continuing the wake, the Humans return to their clubhouse at Mighty Joe's Junkyard and party around a funeral pyre they erect for Mojo's bike.
 As the party continues, Johnny, recently returned from Vietnam, rejoins the crew.

 The next day, Bobby wakes Johnny from his nightmares of the war to introduce him to his idea for striking it big with a newly created drug called "Spazm" - a hallucinogenic form of speed created by Doc.
 Bobby plans to use the profits of the drug to get out from under the thumb of their boss, Abe Simian.

 After Johnny is reunited with his bike, Moonbeam, the Humans attend a "Skin fight" (human cockfighting) at Abe's business, Flex Trucking.
 A meeting is held in Abe's office, consisting of Abe and the presidents of three MCs: Bobby of the Humans, Marcus of the Haterz, and Reeko Santini of the Madfückers.
 Abe hires the Humans to deliver two truckloads of the Haterz' cannabis from their Oakland charter to the Madfückers in Los Angeles, then deliver the Madfückers' five-crate meth shipment to Bakersfield.

 Wanting a bigger cut for all the risk, Bobby initially demands from Abe ten percent of the profits.
 When Abe asks for a wager, Bobby's best skin against his, Bobby asks for fifteen percent if he wins, or the Humans will do both runs for free.
 To win the fight, Bobby injects one of their fighters with Spazm.